 (There’s also a prequel post, Beans and Rice Meditation, introducing my mandala-making experience … and the follow-up post, the “coda” if you will: Catching a Tiger by the Tail — putting my angst to music)

-I can have painfully-long lapses in writing, finding it impossible to find my way to this blog for months at a time.
+I can have painfully-long lapses in writing, finding it impossible to post even an emoji for months at a time.
 I’m trying to get better at getting out of my way so that can stop being the case.
 I’m glad you came to check out this page.
 I hope you’ll read around here a little, comment a little, visit once in a while …